 The responsibility of doctoral researcher representatives

 As the Working Group (WG) Working Conditions determined doctoral researcher (DR) representatives at Leibniz institutes exist under completely different conditions.
-However, either appointed or elected, if you are a DR representative of a Leibniz institute or research museum it means you took over the responsibility to represent your DRs at your institute and within the Leibniz PhD Network.
+However, either appointed or elected (check out the guideline with recommendations and suggestions for a good conduct of elections for Doctoral Representatives), if you are a DR representative of a Leibniz institute or research museum it means you took over the responsibility to represent your DRs at your institute and within the Leibniz PhD Network.

 You need to know and represent the interests of the institute’s DRs and this means you serve as a link between the institute’s management, the Leibniz PhD Network (section officers, the steering committee, the working groups) and of course the DRs.
 Please note that all DRs, not only representatives, are encouraged to contact the active members of the PhD Network directly when questions arise or in order to participate in a working group.